Intro

 virtiofs

-requires a separate virtiofsd service which is only started as a prerequisite when you start MicroVMs through a systemd service that comes with themicrovm.nixosModules.host
+requires a separate virtiofsd service which is started as a prerequisite when you start MicroVMs through a systemd service that comes with themicrovm.nixosModules.host

 virtiofs